luisdiogo2071317/azure-docs.pt-pt/articles/cosmos-db/tutorial-query-mongodb.md

 ## <a id="examplequery7"></a>Consulta de exemplo 7

-A consulta seguinte devolve todas as famílias de onde o tamanho da matriz de elementos subordinados é 3.
+A consulta seguinte devolve todas as famílias em que a matriz de elementos subordinados é 3.

 **Consulta**